Gran Turismo 4

-Some of used manufacturers/tuners also have unused description text.
+Some of the used manufacturers/tuners also have unused description text.
 As these text are available in every language featured, only English text will be featured on this page.

 As a tuner selling its own complete cars from Honda's tuning shop, Mugen has an unused manufacturer description text, as if it is accessed from Tuner Village menu:

 |US English||European English|